traefik/traefik/docs/configuration/acme.md

 # ...
 ```

-The `storage` option is used to set where Træfik has to store all the ACME certificates.
+The `storage` option sets where are stored your ACME certificates.

 There are two kind of `storage` :
 - a JSON file,